 In this chapter, we provide an overview of the exciting current research into cognitive neuroscience theories of intelligence.
-We begin with an overview of psychology research into intelligence, highlighting the recent emergence of psychology theories that approach cognitive ability from a network perspective.
-We then enter a discussion of general neuroscience accounts of intelligence, including the mitochondrial efficiency, neural speed, and neural efficiency hypotheses.
-Next, we discuss the early development of brain network models, focusing on the Parieto-Frontal Integration Theory and Multiple Demand Theory.
-We then transition to more recent models that sample intelligence from multiple brain networks, including Process Overlap Theory and Network Sampling Theory.
-Finally we discuss the most dynamic models of intelligence, covering predictive processing models, the Watershed Model of fluid intelligence, and the Network Neuroscience Theory.
-Along the way, we highlight the relationship between development in neuroscience methods and theories of intelligence, and point to the particularly promising strengths of network-based theories of intelligence.
-We conclude by summarizing current issues, challenges, and future directions for the field as a whole, outlining several questions for future applications for network neuroscience research into the study of intelligence research to address.
+We begin with an overview of psychometric research into intelligence, highlighting the recent emergence of theories that approach cognitive ability from a network perspective.
+We then discuss general neuroscience accounts of intelligence, including the mitochondrial efficiency, neural speed, and neural efficiency hypotheses.
+Next, we discuss the early development of brain network models, focusing on the Parieto-Frontal Integration Theory, and Multiple Demand Theory.
+We then transition to more recent models that sample intelligence from multiple brain networks, including Process Overlap Theory, and Network Sampling Theory.
+Also, we discuss the most dynamic models of intelligence, covering predictive processing models, the Watershed Model of fluid intelligence, and Network Neuroscience Theory.
+Finally, we highlight the relationship between developments in neuroscience methods and theories of intelligence, and point to the particularly promising strengths of network-based theories of intelligence.
+We conclude by summarizing current issues, challenges, and future directions for the cognitive and systems neuroscience field as a whole, outlining several questions for future research into the study of intelligence and cognition.